gitpitch/gitpitch/README.md

 ## GitPitch Documentation

 The official GitPitch docs are maintained in this repository under the [docs](/docs) directory.
+Any PR to fix or improve the documentation in any way is very welcome.
+You can view the documentation live at [https://docs.gitpitch.com](https://docs.gitpitch.com/).

 <br>